backstage/backstage/docs/deployment/cloudfoundry.md

 description: How to deploy Backstage to Cloud Foundry
 ---

-Cloud Foundry is an open source cloud application platform that makes it faster and easier to build, test, deploy, and scale apps in your choice of cloud, framework, and language.
+Cloud Foundry (CF) is an open-source cloud application platform that makes it fast and easy to build, test, deploy, and scale apps in your choice language, framework, and cloud.

 ## Prerequisites & the Cloud Foundry CLI

-This guide assumes a basic understanding of working on a cloud foundry environment specifically using the cloud foundry CLI or CF CLI for short.
-See the [getting started guide](https://docs.cloudfoundry.org/cf-cli/getting-started.html) for more information.
+This guide assumes a basic understanding of working on a Cloud Foundry environment, specifically using the CF CLI.
+See the [CF CLI Getting Started Guide](https://docs.cloudfoundry.org/cf-cli/getting-started.html) for more information.

 ## Getting Started

-Build your own developer portal.
-Follow the getting started guide on backstage to get started. https://backstage.io/docs/getting-started/
+First, generate your own developer portal with Backstage by following the [Backstage getting started guide](https://backstage.io/docs/getting-started/).

-Next, install the Cloud Foundry CLI and follow the instructions in the quickstart guide to login.
+Next, install the Cloud Foundry CLI and follow the instructions in the getting started guide to login to a Cloud Foundry environment.

-Once we are situated with an instance of backstage and our cloud foundry CLI we can get started in configuring the backstage instance to work with Cloud Foundry.
+Now you can get started configuring your Backstage instance to be deployable on Cloud Foundry.

-From the top level of your backstage project change directory into your backend packages folder.
-Here we will create our manifest.yml file as well as modify our package.json to accommodate our buildpack
+From the top-level of your Backstage project, change directory into the `packages/backend` directory.
+Here you will create the CF `manifest.yml` app configuration file and modify the `package.json` file to be compatible with the CF Node.js [buildpack](https://docs.cloudfoundry.org/buildpacks/).

-This is important because the nodejs buildpack see [buildpacks](https://docs.cloudfoundry.org/buildpacks/) does not support newer versions of yarn.
-We need to modify our package.json to swap any references of `link:..` With `file:..`
+This is important because the [Node.js buildpack](https://github.com/cloudfoundry/nodejs-buildpack) [does not currently support newer versions of Yarn](https://github.com/cloudfoundry/nodejs-buildpack/pull/679); you need to modify the `package.json` to swap any references of `link:..` With `file:..`.

-Example to update:
+For example, update:
 ```
 "dependencies": {
   ...